 Thurairaj, S., Roy, S. S., & Subaramaniam, K. (2012).
-Facebook and Twitter platforms to engage in positive learning.
+Facebook and Twitter a platform to engage in a positive learning.
 International Conference on Application of Information and Communication Technology and Statistics in Economy and Education (ICAICTSEE), 157-166.

 Vygotsky, L. S. (1978).
 Mind in society.
 Cambridge: Harvard University Press.